 The following explores a side issue which may or may not be relevant.

-It was a correspondent who pointed out to me a possibility that I had not worked my way down the track far enough to put any attention toward unraveling yet.
 In his speech to the mustered DEs in the graveyard meeting at the end of GoF, Voldemort openly admitted that he had not yet attained true immortality.
 That he would settle for getting his “old” body back again for the time being.
 This seemed to be a non-sequitur at the time.
 But perhaps we ought to be taking it a bit more seriously.
 Perhaps the statement, in itself, ought to strike us as ominous.

 Indeed it is difficult to understand how he could have made any claim to be immortal if he was still physically vulnerable to time.
 My correspondent suggests that he had perhaps, already made plans to get around that particular obstacle.

-Tom Riddle was certainly stated as being the most brilliant (if perhaps also the most unwise) student that Hogwarts had ever seen.
+Tom Riddle was stated as being the most brilliant (if perhaps also the most unwise) student that Hogwarts had ever seen.

 Tom Riddle clearly intended that the Diary Revenant should take control of whomever the book might be entrusted.
 That in due course the (presumed?) child under such control would reopen the Chamber of Secrets and call forth the Basilisk.